SomeWeekendReading/someweekendreading.github.io/_posts/2022-11-12-some-covid-good-news.md

 <iframe width="400" height="224" src="***" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
 -->

 <a id="fn1">1</a>: Nope.
-BTW, not experimenting with screenshotting tweets and linking
+BTW, now experimenting with screenshotting tweets and linking
-the image back to Twitter, instad of using Twitter's mechanism.
+the image back to Twitter, instead of using Twitter's mechanism.
 In case, you know&hellip; Twitter is eaten by, say, an Elongated Muskrat.
 Or something.